ruoyuwang-stats/ruoyuwang-stats.github.io/_pages/about.md

   - /about.html
 ---

 I am Ph.D. candidate at the [Department of Biostatistics at the University of Michigan](https://sph.umich.edu/biostat/).
 I work with [Dr Zöllner](https://sph.umich.edu/faculty-profiles/zollner-sebastian.html) in statistical genetics, and with [Dr Boonstra](https://sph.umich.edu/faculty-profiles/boonstra-philip.html) in data integration methods.
-I am a [Fulbright-García Robles](https://www.comexus.org.mx) ex-fellow (2017-2020 cohort).
+I am a [Fulbright-García Robles](https://www.comexus.org.mx) ex-grantee (2017-2020 cohort).

 I am also one of the co-founders of "[Mexicanos en Estadística y Salud](https://mxciencia.github.io)," a group of Mexican researchers who does science communication.